ironbar/tertulia_inteligencia_artificial/docs/guiones/03-emergencia.md

   - Theory of mind.
 Can build a mental model of what other people are thinking
   - Fails at jokes
 - [AI Explained Video: Theory of Mind](https://www.youtube.com/watch?v=4MGCQOAxgv4)
+  - Theory of mind (ToM), or the ability to impute unobservable mental states to others, is central to human social interactions, communication, empathy, self-consciousness, and morality.
+  - We tested several language models using 40 classic false-belief tasks widely used to test ToM in humans.
+The models published before 2020 showed virtually no ability to solve ToM tasks.
+Yet, the first version of GPT-3 ("davinci-001"), published in May 2020, solved about 40% of false-belief tasks-performance comparable with 3.5-year-old children.
+Its second version ("davinci-002"; January 2022) solved 70% of false-belief tasks, performance comparable with six-year-olds.
+Its most recent version, GPT-3.5 ("davinci-003"; November 2022), solved 90% of false-belief tasks, at the level of seven-year-olds.
+GPT-4 published in March 2023 solved nearly all the tasks (95%).
+These findings suggest that ToM-like ability (thus far considered to be uniquely human) may have spontaneously emerged as a byproduct of language models' improving language skills.
+  - Empathy and theory of mind are two different concepts that are often used interchangeably but they are not the same thing.
+Theory of mind (ToM) refers to the ability to attribute mental states to others, such as beliefs, intentions and desires1.
+Empathy, on the other hand, refers to the ability to infer and share the emotional experiences of another

 ### Futuro IA: scale is all you need?